Skip to Main Contents

 Product Profile

 Motorcycles play a familiar and vital role in the lives of people around the world, their applications spanning from pure utility, such as the transportation of goods, to personal enjoyment and sports.
 The Yamaha Motor group satisfies these needs with its diverse product lineup.
-Yamaha motorcycles are made to a variety of specifications, each type featuring unique technologies serving its particular use: scooters, used primarily for day-to-day mobility, such as commuting and shopping trips; sports and cruiser models, used widely in urban areas and for long-distance touring; trail models for off-road excursions; and racing machines for road racing, motocross and other competitions.
+Yamaha motorcycles are made to a variety of specifications, each type featuring unique technologies serving its particular use: scooters, used primarily for day-to-day mobility, such as commuting and shopping trips; sports and cruiser models, used widely in urban areas and for long-distance touring; racing machines for road racing, motocross and other competitions.

 Background of the Business